Alliedium/awesome-devops/demo/docker/docker_basic_commands_demo.md

 docker logs <initial_part_of_CONTAINER_ID>
 ```

+Log records are displayed.
 Initialization is skipped because the database directory contains data

-31. Connect to database from the host (VM Manjaro)
+31. Connect to the database from the host (VM Manjaro)

 ```
 psql -h 127.0.0.1 -p 7432 -d demodb
 ```

-Type password according to POSTGRES_PASSWORD on Step 29.
+`Type password according to POSTGRES_PASSWORD on Step 29.`

-Prompt changed to 'demodb=#'
+Prompt changed to `demodb=#`

-32. Get list of tables in 'demodb' database
+32. Get list of tables in `demodb` database

 ```
 \dt